Google Entity Stacking

 Since Google implicitly trusts their websites to be legitimate (since they own them themselves), Google is more likely to give a web page a favorable or fair ranking.
 By doing so, entity stacked websites are more likely to be listed on Google search results, which are by far the most common way for Internet users to find new web pages to visit.

 The more legally minded people reading this may find it suspicious that it is a valid strategy to link to Google services to boost its ranking.
 Indeed, it is a potential conflict of interest wherein Google’s strong market position in the search market forces an anti-competitive preference for an unrelated product in a different part of Google’s product portfolio.

-It is worth noting that despite other web companies having online services and browsers, no other platform has a similar entity stacking technique associated with it.
-In fact, it is theoretically possible for there to be a “Microsoft Entity Stacking” due to that company’s ownership of comparable products as Google.
+It is worth noting that despite other web companies having online services and browsers, no other platform has a similar entity stacking technique.
+But it’s theoretically possible for “Microsoft Entity Stacking” due to comparable products as Google.
 However, their weaker market position precludes such a strategy from making sense.

 It is possible that in the future, either in the interest of avoiding the appearance of being antitrust, that Google is forced not to treat their services preferentially.
 Such a change would completely invalidate the entity stacking method from its core principles.
 As a result, users should not lean too heavily on the potential benefits of entity stacking to advance their web page’s traffic rankings.